joncto/Jon-Fosse-Heatmap/README.md

 # The Jon Fosse Heatmap
 The Jon Fosse Heatmap is a web-readable heatmap showing the geographic distribution and density of theatre productions with the Norwegian playwriter Jon Fosse mentioned as playwriter or translator.

-It is made in QGIS and exported using the qgis2web-plugin.
+The map is produced in QGIS and exported using the qgis2web-plugin and OpenLayers' JavaScript libraries for web maps.

-The data is provided by the National Performing Arts Archive of Norway (sceneweb.no) and collected by Jens-Morten Hanssen, manager of Section for Books and Languages at the National Library of Norway.
+The data is provided by the National Performing Arts Archive of Norway (sceneweb.no) and collected by Jens-Morten Hanssen, Section Manager for Books and Languages at the National Library of Norway.

 ## Usage